JepMik/GCL-Build-Analyse-Tool/README.md

 When running option `2.
 Non-Deterministic Program Graph` or `3.
 Deterministic Program Graph` from the Main Menu.
 A file named `graph.dot` will be generated, where the syntax of the [graphviz text language](https://graphviz.org/doc/info/lang.html) will be inside.
 The syntax will change each time the program is run, depending on the input of the Guarded Command Language.

-If using VS-code, and [extension](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) has been downloaded.
-The graph can be seen directly in the program, utilizing the extension.
+If using VS-code and [extension](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) has been downloaded, the graph can be previewed directly in the same window.
+Otherwise [this link](https://edotor.net/) might help.

-Otherwise [this link](https://edotor.net/).
 The syntax of the `graph.dot` can be dragged and dropped, and hereby shown in graph format.

 ## **How to Interpret the Step-Wise Execution:**
 **The outcome:**